open-format/community-platform/README.md

    npm run db:migrate // migrate the schema
    ```

-3. Copy the `.env.example` file to `.env.local` and fill in the missing values:
+3. Copy the `.env.example` file to `.env` and fill in the missing values:

    ```bash
    cp .env.example .env.local